Applied Decision Science

 Cognitive Designer

-Julie Diiulio, M.S., is a cognitive designer at Applied Decision Science and translates research findings into design solutions.
+Julie DiIulio, M.S., leads design and usability efforts at Applied Decision Science.
 With a background in human factors psychology, perception, and cognition, Julie applies user-centered and user-experience design principles to create designs that support human performance.
 Examples include prototypes of decision support applications, virtual assistants, and augmented reality applications.
 Complementing her design work, Julie has over 15 years of experience conducting usability testing on a range of technologies including electronic health records, voice-user interfaces, and handheld devices.
 Julie came to ADS after a career in telecommunications and digital marketing.
 Julie received her Master of Science in Human Factors Psychology from Wright State University in 2004.

 Katie Ernst